Admitting now

 What prescription drug recovery looks like

-Prescription drug addiction treatment outcomes are strong when tapering is slow, therapy addresses the underlying condition, and aftercare is maintained.
+Prescription drug addiction treatment outcomes are strong when supervised support is slow, therapy addresses the underlying condition, and aftercare is maintained.

 94%Programme completion